 This is a crucial feature in a healthcare computer.
 Germs and bacteria are risks hospitals and medical facilities can't afford to overlook.
 Having an IP65 rating allows operators to spray the computer with harsh chemicals and disinfectants to keep it clean.
 It also gives users the peace of mind of not having to worry about water, blood, or any liquids splashing on the device, allowing them to focus on the job at hand.

 There are different types of antimicrobial housings, films, and sprays for the computer to protect itself against the spread of harmful microbes.
-Like all of Cybernet's devices, medical computers should have antimicrobial properties built into the resin and plastic that makes the computer so it never wears off.
+Like all of Cybernet's devices, a fanless medical computer should have antimicrobial properties built into the resin and plastic that makes the computer so it never wears off.

-Your medical computer should have especially low failure rates.
+The computer you choose should have especially low failure rates.
 This is an often disregarded thought until a computer breaks down or faces a problem and the consequences can't be undone.

 Fanless cooling helps with this as we mentioned above, the use of industrial grade components in the manufacturing process of the motherboard as well as peripherals such as SSD/HDD & display panel is also a huge durability booster, allowing the computer to last longer.